-The School of Art New Media concentration operates within the context of contemporary art practice with a goal toward educating artists who will be conceptually and technically prepared to participate meaningfully within the professional visual cultural arena.
+The School of Art New Media area of study operates within the context of contemporary art practice with a goal toward educating artists who will be conceptually and technically prepared to participate meaningfully within the professional visual cultural arena.

 Successful new media students will:

 - Demonstrate a thoughtful and creative understanding of current technologies in the process of making meaningful works of art.

 - Demonstrate skills in the critical evaluation of art works in the context of new media visual culture and contemporary criticism.